 Ask your pastor about observing Easter morning with a different kind of processional.
 For example, some churches set up an Easter flower cross at the front of the church for the congregation to insert flowers in as a reminder that Jesus lives.
 This can be accomplished during the pre-service processional music or during the opening hymn.
 Kids will find meaning in this joyful processional as they worship with the rest of the church body to create a colorful, beautiful reminder of life and hope.

-We get to celebrate His glorious resurrection and praise Him during Easter and year-round.
-That includes praising Him at VBS!
 For full access to lesson and activity pages, download free resources for kids.